vamtiger-project/vamtiger-serve-lambda/README.md

 # VAMTIGER Serve Lambda
-A utility to serve aws lambda projects locally for debugging and integration testing.
+A utility to serve aws lambda projects for local debugging and integration testing.
+It simulates deployment, and can be used across multiple labmda projects.

 ## Installation
 [VAMTIGER Serve Lambda](https://github.com/vamtiger-project/vamtiger-serve-lambda) can be installed using [npm](https://www.npmjs.com/) or [yarn]():